-Reykjavik is kind of a small town but it is surprisingly packed with a lot of landmarks, museums and monuments.
-You can easily visit it all by walk, within a day, maybe two depending on how many times you stop for a coffee or the number of museum you visit.
-Below is what would be, in my opinion the best itinerary to see most of the city.
+Reykjavik, the capital of Iceland, is a small town but it is surprisingly packed with landmarks, museums and monuments.
+You can easily visit it within a day or two by walking, depending on how many times you stop for a coffee or the number of museums you visit.
+Below is in my opinion the best itinerary to see most of the city.

 This guide follows another one: A brief guide through bars and restaurants of Reykjavik city, I recommend you to read it and combine it with this itinerary.